Browse Duke FinTech Courses

 FINTECH 501: Seminar and Workshops

-FinTech students are required in their first fall term to complete one semester of the professional development Seminar and Workshops course, FINTECH 501.
-This course engages industry leaders in a speaker series on applied financial technology and entrepreneurship and requires the completion of four (4) professional development workshops throughout the term.
-0 units.
+In their first fall term, FinTech students are required to complete one semester of the professional development Seminar and Workshops course, FINTECH 501.
+This course engages industry leaders in a speaker series on applied financial technology and entrepreneurship.

 FINTECH 510: Programming for FinTech